LARS-research/NSCaching/README.md

 # NSCaching
-The Code for our paper ["NSCaching: Simple and Efficient Negative Sampling for Knowledge Graph Embedding"](https://arxiv.org/abs/1812.06410) and this paper has been accepted by ICDE2019.
+The Code for our paper ["NSCaching: Simple and Efficient Negative Sampling for Knowledge Graph Embedding"](https://arxiv.org/abs/1812.06410) and this paper has been published in ICDE2019.

+The extension of NSCaching: "Efficient, Simple and Automated Negative Sampling for Knowledge Graph Embedding" has been accepte by the VLDB Journal.

 Readers are welcomed to fork this repository to reproduce the experiments and follow our work.
 Please kindly cite our paper